BANGLA SERIES, DAY 1 – 4

 SHIP REPAIR YARD

-After we headed across the river to the south side to a ship repair yard.
-There is an insane industry here with so much going on, from ships being dismantled, to ships being refurbished.
-Everything is done here from the removal of paint, to the stripping of the steel.
-Any material taken from the old ships is then cleaned, repaired and stocked in the many shops for resale, often to be refitted on one of the ships coming in for a refurb.
-The work, dirt and fumes is just insane here, even by South Asian standards.
+After we headed across the river to the south side to a shipyard.
+There is an insane industry here with so much going on, from ships being dismantled to ships being refurbished.
+Everything is done here from the removal of paint to the stripping of the steel.
+Any material taken from the old ships is then cleaned, repaired, and stocked in the many shops for resale, often to be refitted on one of the ships coming in for a refurb.
+The work, dirt, and fumes are just insane here, even by South Asian standards.

 Inside the Fashion Slums of Bangladesh